kwolny1/cyclic_coordinate_descent_algorithm/README.md

 # Cyclic Coordinate Descent for Regularized Logistic Regression

-This project focuses on implementing the Cyclic Coordinate Descent (CCD) algorithm for L1-regularized logistic regression. https://www.jstatsoft.org/article/view/v033i01
+This project focuses on implementing the Cyclic Coordinate Descent (CCD) algorithm for L1-regularized logistic regression.

+Paper with description of Cyclic Coordinate Descent algorithm: https://www.jstatsoft.org/article/view/v033i01.

 Description of the project and its results are provided in file **Salkowska_Seliga_Wolny.pdf**